Dark Passage - Madge's Apartment

 Then ...
 He continues down the fire escape, but this is a different building, the Tamalpais Building at 1201 Greenwich Street, a few blocks away on the corner of Hyde!

 Then ...
-In this shot we fortuitously get to see both of the buildings used to represent Madge's apartment.
-Filmed from across Hyde Street, Parry is climbing down 1201 Greenwich on the left and in the distance on the right is 1390 Chestnut.
+In a stroke of good fortune the next shot shows both of the buildings used to represent Madge's apartment.
+Filmed from across Hyde Street, Parry is climbing down 1201 Greenwich on the left and in the distance on the right is 1090 Chestnut.
 What good fortune!
-Sausalito and Mount Tamalpais are across the bay - note also that reservoir ...
+Sausalito and Mount Tamalpais are across the bay (see these buildings marked in red and blue on this map).
+Note too the reservoir next to the Tamalpais.

 Then ...
 Finally, Parry jumps down to Hyde Street.
 He pauses in the middle of the road before completing his escape on a passing cable car.
 The quintessential San Francisco view behind him leads the eye east down Greenwich then up again to Telegraph Hill.